pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 - How to check WAL for PITR (e.g. after end of last backup?)? ==> If doing async archive and process max = 8 then could be 8 missing.
 But we don't have access to process-max and we don't know if they had asynch archiving, so if we see gaps in the last 5 minutes of the WAL stream and the last backup stop WAL is there, then we'll just ignore that PITR has gaps.
 MUST always assume is we don't have access to the configuration.

 MAY WANT TO ALLOW RETENTION SETTINGS TO BE PASSED SO GAPS BEFORE CAN BE CONSIDERED LEGIT.
-IF LOG-LEVEL SET TO WARN, WE DO NOT WANT A SUMMARY - ONLY WANT IT FROM NFO LEVEL.
+IF LOG-LEVEL SET TO WARN, WE DO NOT WANT A SUMMARY - ONLY WANT IT FROM INFO LEVEL.
 ALSO IF NO BACKUPS HAVE PITR, ESP LATEST, THE WE NEED TO REPORT AS ERROR/WARN
-IF FAST VERIFY WE CAN'T CHECK THE COMPRESSED SIZE OF THE WAL (BACKUP IS DIFFERENT) BUT FOR FULL VERIFY CAN'T CHECK
+IF FAST VERIFY WE CAN'T CHECK THE COMPRESSED SIZE OF THE WAL.
+BACKUP IS DIFFERENT because the manifest has repoSize which can be checked against the size from storageInfoList.
+If a fast option has been requested, then only create one process to handle, else create as many as process-max
+    unsigned int numProcesses = cfgOptionTest(cfgOptFast) ?
+1 : cfgOptionUInt(cfgOptProcessMax);
+    for (unsigned int processIdx = 1; processIdx <= numProcesses; processIdx++) protocolParallelClientAdd(parallelExec, protocolLocalGet(protocolStorageTypeRepo, 1, processIdx));

     // CSHANG we will have to check every file - pg_resetwal can change the wal segment size at any time - grrrr.
 We can spot check in each timeline by checking the first file, but that won't help as we'll just wind up with a bunch of ranges since the segment size will stop matching at some point.
 If WAL segment size is reset, then can't do PITR.
     /* CSHANG per David: